OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing

-\paragraph{Candidate Type Alignment.} Following the previous step of candidate type generation, we combine the generated candidate labels from both the parsed head words and the ensembled cloze prompting to form a candidate type set.
-These labels are generally noisy and may not exist directly in our type ontology.
+Following the previous step of candidate type generation, we combine the generated candidates from both the parsed head words and the ensembled cloze prompting to form a candidate type set.
+These candidates are generally noisy and may not exist directly in our type ontology.
 However, we observe that the generated candidates will usually cluster closely around a high-level concept in the ontology.
-Thus, we perform our high-level type alignment with a cosine-similarity-based word matching.
+Thus, we perform our high-level type alignment with a cosine-similarity-based matching.

 We use Word2Vec\footnote{https://code.google.com/archive/p/word2vec/} \cite{NIPS2013_9aa42b31} embeddings to construct our type embeddings for the cosine-similarity-based type alignment.
 We construct a verbalizer by selecting at least $l$ semantically related words for each coarse type.
-For a high-level type of "Organization", we might include seed types such as "Corporation", "University", "Firm", "Business", and "Government" in its verbalizer.
+For a high-level type of ``Organization'', we might include seed types such as ``Corporation'', ``University'', ``Firm'', ``Business'', and ``Government'' in its verbalizer.
 This verbalizer is then utilized to systematically map the MLM hypernym prediction to the most relevant type.
 In our experiments, we provide at least five seed types $S$ for each type node $c$ in the first level of the type ontology.
 Increasing the number of seed types increases the coverage and confidence of the verbalizer.
-Since the most commonly generated hypernyms for each concept exists in the input ontologies, \our is not so sensitive to the number of seed types collected.
-With the seed types, we construct a node embedding $N$ by taking the average of word embeddings from both the first-level type and its corresponding seed types provided by human,
+Since the most commonly generated hypernyms for each concept are in the input ontologies, \our is not sensitive to the number of seed types collected.
+With the seed types, we construct a node embedding $N$ by taking the average of word embeddings from both the first-level type and its corresponding seed types,

 where $emb(\cdot)$ indicates the Word2Vec embeddings.